The Residential Scholarship entry criteria appear below.

 Year 1: The Level 5 NZ Diploma in Christian Studies (120 Credits)

-The residential College year has an initial 5-week welcome and wananga and then two 18-week semesters.
+The residential College year has an initial 3-week welcome and wananga and then two 13-week semesters.
 Within each semester there is a 1 week study break and a 2 week mid-semester break.
 As far as possible the College seeks to synchronise semester breaks with NZ State School holidays.
-Semester 2 is followed by a period of summer school courses.
+Semester 2 is followed by a period of summer school courses where the numbers allow.

-The study programme involves a full 40 hours per week on average and runs from early February through until mid-December.
+The study programme involves a full 40 hours per week on average and runs from mid-February through until mid-November.
 It includes an initial wananga made up of orientation, study skills and introductory course/s, two academic semesters and a summer block of 5-6 weeks.
-The College year ends in the second week of December and students study and contribute to placement up until that time.
+The College study year ends in the second week of November and students study and contribute to placement up until that time.

 Years 2 and beyond: Bachelor of Theology or another academic qualification approved by the Bishop/Pihopa and Tikanga Dean.
 Students who enrol in another academic programme other than theology, do so according to their and the church’s needs.